itzmanish/go-log-aggregator/README.md

 - [ ] Filter wrapper for filtering logs
 - [ ] HTTP API for querying logs from server
 - [ ] Filter and Search on server side

+## Contributions

+> Note
+> This is just a practice exercise and not production ready.

+If anyone wants to make this project real or have some good features/roadmap in mind.
+Feel free to raise a issue.
+Every contributions to this project is ❤️ welcome.

+## License

+This project is licence under Apache Licence 2.0